MattEding/matteding.github.io/_posts/2019-04-11-numpy-broadcasting.md

 ![Broadcasting-Column-Row](/images/broadcasting-col-row.gif)

 Hopefully this will help you embrace using the awesome power of broadcasting in your future work.
 It allows you to concisely write code *(i.e. less error prone)* while making your program more performant at the same time.

 ```python
 In [27]: exit()  # the end :D
 ```

+*Code used to create the above animations are located at [my GitHub](https://github.com/MattEding/NumPy-Articles/tree/master/broadcasting).*